 How you can be charged with driving over 80 in Ontario:

 - The charge for driving with more than 80 mg of alcohol for every 100 ml of blood is commonly referred to as an "over 80 charges".

 - An over 80 charge is laid when a driver has been taken to the police station, provides 2 breath samples that are 15 minutes apart, using a breathalyzer and the lowest result of the 2 tests show a reading that indicates the driver exceeds the legal limit of 80 mg of alcohol for every 100 ml of blood.

 If a police officer instructs a driver to take a breathalyzer test and they refuse to take it by either flat out refusing and saying no to the officer, or by not providing a sufficient sample, for example, pretending to blow into the device so it does not register a reading, that person will be charged with refusing/failing to comply.
 At this point, the Crown will be required to prove their case beyond a reasonable doubt.

-Depending on how concentrated your Blood Alcohol Level (BAC), or how many times you have committed a drinking and driving offence, will determine how harsh or severe your punishment is.
+According to the Ministry of Transportation of Ontario depending on how concentrated your Blood Alcohol Level (BAC), or how many times you have committed a drinking and driving offence, will determine how harsh or severe your punishment is.

 The minimum penalty for a drivers first drinking and driving offence: